Room Change Procedures

 1. What do I do if I am asked to sign a room change form?

-If you are asked to sign a room change form, here are some suggested responses:
+If you are asked to sign a room change form, here are some suggestions:

 - If you have already signed a form for someone else, it's okay to let them know that.
-It's not necessary to sign more than one form because those with signed forms anticipate they are going to get an approval.
+It's not necessary to sign more than one form because those with signed forms anticipate they are going to get approved to change rooms.

-- If you anticipate a friend (current student) moving in during the room change period, you can let them know that.
+- If you anticipate a friend who is a current student moving in with you during the room change period, you can let the person asking about the vacancy know that.

 If you have any questions or need any assistance, please contact the Housing Office.